 Russia was particularly concerned with the South Caucasus countries' pending Association Agreement (AA) and Deep and Comprehensive Free Trade Area (DCFTA) deals with the EU at the close of 2013.
 At that time, Moscow was enlisting prospective members for its own creation, the Eurasian Economic Union.
-Armenia and Georgia were ready to initial agreements at the EU Vilnius Summit in November 2013, while Azerbaijan was making progress in negotiations for an Association Agreement with the EU, with the prospect to start negotiations on a DCFTA, following its accession to the World Trade Organization (WTO).82 of the delegation suggested the importance of this diplomatic effort to boost Moscow's influence after strains in the relationship with Baku over the Gabala radar station the previous year.
+Armenia and Georgia were ready to initial agreements at the EU Vilnius Summit in November 2013, while Azerbaijan was making progress in negotiations for an Association Agreement with the EU, with the prospect to start negotiations on a DCFTA, following its accession to the World Trade Organization (WTO).

+In August 2013, just three months before the EU Vilnius Summit, President Putin made an ostentatious visit to Baku, which included the presence of ships from Russia's Caspian Sea Flotilla.
+The high level of the delegation suggested the importance of this diplomatic effort to boost Moscow's influence after strains in the relationship with Baku over the Gabala radar station the previous year.
 Putin brought to Baku his Foreign Minister Sergei Lavrov, Defense Minister Sergei Shoigu, and Energy Minister Alexander Novak, as well as the heads of Rosneft and Lukoil, Igor Sechin and Vagit Alekperov.
-He hailed Azerbaijan as "one of Russia's long-standing, traditional and loyal partners" and as Russia's "strategic partner"-although Baku is reluctant to proclaim this relationship as strategic until the Nagorno-Karabakh conflict is resolved.83
+He hailed Azerbaijan as "one of Russia's long-standing, traditional and loyal partners" and as Russia's "strategic partner"-although Baku is reluctant to proclaim this relationship as strategic until the Nagorno-Karabakh conflict is resolved.